Docs: Features: Workspaces

 The containers managed by workspace=docker have the following properties:

 • The container image will be based on the flavor option specified for the corresponding database server, ensuring that the workspace behavior matches the live database.
-For example, when interacting with a live database running Percona Server 5.7 (flavor=percona:5.7), the local container will use image “percona:5.7”.
+For example, when interacting with a live database running MySQL 8.4 (flavor=mysql:8.4), the local container will use image “mysql:8.4”.

 • See the previous section for important notes on cases where a different image must be substituted, causing potential compatibility problems.